hildebra/mg-tk/README.md

 	-silent [0/1] 			Controls how much information is printed on console -OKtoRWassGrps [0|1]			1: can delete assemblies, if suspects error in them, powerful, but careful!
 (Default: 0) -maxUnzpJobs [#]				#how many unzip jobs to run in parallel (not to overload HPC IO).
-Default:20
+Default:20 -skipSmallSmplsMB [#]			skip sample if the overall file size is < than given number (in MB).
+Default: 1

 # Detecting raw input files
 	-inputFQregex1 [‘R1’]			R1 input regex extension (e.g. R1 could be '.*_1\.f[^\.]*q\.gz$' or last resort '(.*_pe_1\.f[^\.]*q\.gz$)|(.*R1_00\d\.f[^\.]*q\.gz$)|(.*[\._]1\.f[^\.]*q\.gz$)|(.*R1\.fq\.gz)' )